Employee Safety

 Every Day Commitment to Employee Safety

-In addition to employee safety, being a good neighbor to the community is at the heart of the industry.
-That means operating responsibly, investing in advanced air quality controls, good environmental stewardship and continuing to abide by federal and state environmental regulations.
+In addition to prioritizing employee safety, the industry is committed to being a good neighbor in its communities.
+This includes operating responsibly, investing in advanced air quality controls, practicing environmental stewardship, and adhering to federal and state environmental regulations.

 Safeguarding Our Employees